leosac/access-control/src/modules/auth/auth-file/auth-file.md

 ---->      | config_file |            | Path to the config file that holds permissions data          | YES
 ---->      | target      |            | Name of the target (door) that we are authenticating against | NO

+Notes:
-If the `target` is not present, the module assumes the default target, and will ignore target-specific permissions.
+  + If the `target` is not present, the module assumes the default target, and will ignore target-specific permissions.
+  + the `config_file` path is relative to the working directory of Leosac.

 Example {#mod_auth_file_example}
 -----------------------------